2026 South African municipal elections: Political parties

 With a 45.59% vote share, the African National Congress (ANC) was the largest party in the previous municipal election, which took place in 2021.
-However, having slipped below 50 per cent this was the party's worst showing in municipal elections since the introduction of universal suffrage.
+However, having slipped below 50 per cent, this was the party's worst showing in municipal elections since the introduction of universal suffrage.
 The ANC has seen a precipitous decline in its vote share in municipal elections since its peak in 2011, when it managed 64.82%.

 Some of the steepest drops in the ANC vote share occurred in South Africa's largest cities.
 In the three Gauteng metropolitan municipalities (Johannesburg, Ekurhuleni and Tshwane) the ANC's vote share dropped into the 30 per cent range, while Buffalo City was the only metropolitan municipality where it managed to win an absolute majority.
 Despite this decline the ANC still holds six out of the eight mayoral posts in metro areas as well as being a part of the ruling coalition in Tshwane.

-South Africa's second-largest party, the Democratic Alliance, saw a decrease in vote share in the 2021 municipal elections, however they gained 8 municipalities to achieve the highest result in that regard in recent years.
-This is the second municipal election for the party under the leadership of John Steenhuisen.
+South Africa's second-largest party, the Democratic Alliance, saw a decrease in vote share in the 2021 municipal elections; however, it gained 8 municipalities to achieve the highest result in that regard in recent years.
+After John Steenhuisen's announcement that he will not be seeking reelection as DA federal leader, the party will be contesting these municipal elections under the leadership of Cape Town mayor Geordin Hill-Lewis.
 The City of Johannesburg is a key metro area for the party.

 This is also the first municipal election during which the Democratic Alliance has been part of the South African Government.
-In prior such elections, the party held the status of official opposition, however for the 2026 elections, they will be part of the Government of National Unity (GNU) – President Ramaphosa's Third Cabinet.
+In prior such elections, the party held the status of official opposition; however, for the 2026 elections, they will be part of the Government of National Unity (GNU) – President Ramaphosa's third Cabinet.

 The newly-formed uMkhonto we Sizwe (MK) party will be contesting municipal elections for the first time in 2026.
-Its leadership has stated that the party is focused on numerous metropolitan areas in Gauteng, with the goal of unseating the ANC.
+Its leadership has stated that the party is focused on numerous metropolitan areas in Gauteng to unseat the ANC.
 The party, which is the country's third-largest in terms of seats in Parliament, received 15% of the vote in the 2024 general election.